 How Can You Save More Money By Paying Yourself First?

-Unfortunately most schools do not teach us how to be thrift.
-There is not a high priority place on frugality in our college, high school, junior high our system.
+Unfortunately, most schools do not teach us how to be thrifty.
+There is not a high priority placed on frugality in our college, high school, junior high in our system.
 This is a shame and should be rectified.
 How can you put money aside regularly using a simple system?
 Pay yourself first.

 For example, when you pay your utility bill, pay yourself first.
 I’ve talked to people who have mastered saving money and have become very wealthy.
 Many of them have had to make tough choices: such as should I pay the phone bill or savings account?
 All of them chose to pay themselves first.
 They got on the phone with the phone company to buy time and negotiate a payment plan.
 Figure out a way, but pay yourself always.